-Port/Group Vlan Id Path Cost Edge Po rt P2p I Port Protocol Port State
+Port/Group Vlan Id Path Cost Edge Port P2p Port Protocol Port State

-Port 1 Non-STP
+Port 1 1 20000 no yes STP Forwarding

-Port 2 Non-STP
+Port 2 Disabled

 Port 3 Non-STP

 Port 4 Non-STP

 Port 5 Non-STP

 Port 6 Non-STP

-Port 7 Non-STP

-Port 8 Non-STP

-Status Description VLAN Id The VLAN where a spanning tree network exists Bridge ID The Bridge ID of this Bridge instance.
+Status Description VLAN ID The RSTP status on the VLAN is displayed.
+Bridge ID The Bridge ID of this Bridge instance.
 Hello Time Hello Time is used to determine the periodic time to send normal BPDU from designated ports among bridges.
 It decides how long a bridge should send this message to other bridge to tell I am alive.
 Max Age When the switch is the root bridge, the whole LAN will apply this setting as their maximum age time.
-Fwd Delay This figure is set by Root Bridge only.
+Forward Delay This figure is set by Root Bridge only.
 The forward delay time is defined as the time spent from Listening state moved to Learning state and also from Learning state moved to Forwarding state of a port in bridge.
 Topology The current state of the Topology Change Flag for this Bridge instance.
-Root Id The Bridge ID of the currently elected root bridge.
-Port/Group The port number or a LACP group Vlan Id The VLAN where a spanning tree network exists and the port is located Path Cost Specifies the path cost of the port that switch uses to determine which port are the forwarding ports the lowest number is forwarding ports, the rage is $1 \sim 200,000,000$ and Auto.
-Auto means a default cost is automatically calculated in RSTP operation based on the port link speed.

-The default costs are:

-Link Speed Auto Default Cost

-10Mbps 2000000

-100Mbps 200000

-1000Mbps 20000

-Edge Port An Edge Port is a port connected to a device that knows nothing about STP or RSTP.

-Usually, the connected device is an end station.
-Edge Ports will immediately transit to forwarding state and skip the listening and learning state because the edge ports cannot create bridging loops in the network.

-P2P Port A point-to-point port connects to a non-shared LAN media.
+Root ID The Bridge ID of the currently elected root bridge.
+[Refresh] Click to refresh the status.

+Port Status Description Port/Group The port ID or aggregation group ID Vlan ID The RSTP port status on the VLAN is displayed.
+Path Cost The current STP port path cost.
+This will either be a value computed from the Auto setting, or any explicitly configured value.
+Edge Port The current STP port (operational) Edge Flag.
+An Edge Port is a switch port to which no Bridges are attached.
 The flag may be automatically computed or explicitly configured.
+Each Edge Port transits directly to the Forwarding Port State, since there is no possibility of it participating in a loop.
+P2P Port The current STP port point-to-point flag.
+A point-to-point port connects to a non-shared LAN media.
+The flag may be automatically computed or explicitly configured.
 The point-to-point properties of a port affect how fast it can transition STP state.

-Protocol Port status of RSTP/STP support

-State The current STP port state.
-The port state can be one of the following values:

-Blocking, Learning, Forwarding, Non-STP.
+Protocol STP or RSTP is applied on the port.
+Port State The current STP port state.
+The port state can be one of the following values: Blocking, Learning, Forwarding, Non-STP, Disabled.